This chapter of our documentation is still in beta. We welcome feedback, corrections,

 navigation bar, and specifying anthology colour scheme.
 Depending on what you wish

-to customize and your technical expertise, you may need to hire a developer to work
+to customize and your technical expertise, you may need to hire a front-end developer

-Decide which editions and anthology pages you wish to include in your first anthology
+Decide which editions and anthology pages you will include in your first anthology

 release.